PCiP – leading in the fight against child poverty

 1. Widening Horizons – based on the successful Millfields Trust model, we will raise the aspirations of our children.

-2. National Citizen Service – we will sponsor children impacted by poverty to undertake this hugely beneficial programme run by Plymouth Argyle.
+2. National Citizen Service – we will sponsor children impacted by poverty to undertake this hugely beneficial programme.

 3. Dental Health – we will support projects that encourage better dental health in our children.
 In 2017, over 3,600 teeth were removed from children under 16 under general anaesthetic – we need to stop this happening.